ca16/imaginaryebay/README.md

 Imaginary Ebay
 ===

-Source code for a class project.
+Source code for a class team project.
 Users should be able to post items, update them and make bids.

 To login:
 ----------